If you are already certified, and are looking to recertify, please click here.

 Trainer Selection/Certification

-• Certification candidate must use the Kagan Structures and content from the week-long training with students in a classroom for a minimum of one year.
+Rationale: In order to become a trainer, teachers must participate in the actual training they will be conducting at a later date.
+Additionally, the applicant must demonstrate enthusiasm for implementing Kagan Cooperative Learning. - Certification candidate must use the Kagan Structures and content from the week-long training with students in a classroom for a minimum of one year.
 Note: If applicant is not a classroom teacher, he/she must borrow a classroom or classrooms to practice with students.
-This applies to building and/or district administrators and coaches.
+This applies to building and/or district administrators and instructional coaches.

 Rationale: A trainer must be able to stand in front of a group and speak from experience.
-Participants often have questions that can only be answered by someone who has used the structures with students.
+Participants often have questions that can only be answered by someone who has used the structures with students. - Certification candidate must submit the following:

-4. One page video reflection with your permission for Kagan to use your videos for training purposes only.
+Rationale: Kagan must ensure that all School Trainers can work successfully with students as well as adults.
+See trainer characteristics checklist for more information. - One page video reflection with your permission for Kagan to use your videos for training purposes only.
 Reflection should include perceptions, insights and ideas for improvement if appropriate.
 Reflection should be about both video clips submitted.

-• If accepted, school trainer must attend school trainer workshop within 3 years of initial training.
+- If accepted, school trainer must attend school trainer workshop within 3 years of initial training.
 Training will be held once a year.
 Kagan reserves the right to cancel trainings that do not meet minimum enrollment requirements.
-The next training will be scheduled for the summer of 2024.
-Cost is $999.
+The next training will be scheduled for the summer of 2025.
+Cost is $1,149.

 Rationale: Kagan regularly updates the content of workshops.
-Therefore, it is important that initial training is current to stay abreast of revisions.
+Therefore, it is important that initial training is current to stay abreast of revisions. - School Trainer agrees to abide by guidelines established by Kagan which includes trainer expectations and

-• School Trainer agrees to abide by guidelines established by Kagan which includes trainer expectations and copyright guidelines.
+copyright guidelines.
 Click here for Kagan's copyright policy.

-Rationale: Kagan is committed to protecting the quality and integrity of the Kagan model.
+Rationale: Kagan is committed to protecting the quality and integrity of the Kagan model. - School Trainer recertifies every three years to maintain school trainer certification.

 Rationale: Materials, content and resources used in training are continually improving and updating.

-Next application window reopens January 1, 2025.
+Next application window opens January 1, 2025.